In Cuba, music and dance is a big part of life; it is everywhere!

 You can learn how to dance Kizomba in various schools in Cuba.
 Take a look at the videos below to see how the pros at La Casona Del Son in Havana do it!

-Also read: More about the magic Kizomba dance
+Also read: More About The Magic Kizomba Dance

-The Bachata Style
+7. The Bachata Style

 The Bachata style is a genre of Latin American music that evolved in the Dominican Republic in the first half of the 20th century.

 The bachata music genre is said to be a representation of the cultural diversity of the people of the Dominican Republic.

 Along with the music, there also grew a particular dance, the Bachata dance.
 The Bachata dance is close and sensual, but can both be slow, fast, and energetic.